-Soc Trang isn’t the most charming of Mekong towns, but it is an important centre for the Khmer people who make up 28% of the province’s population.
-It’s a useful base for exploring some impressive Khmer temples in the area, although you can probably pass on these if Cambodia is on your radar.
+It's not the most charming of Mekong towns, but modern Soc Trang is an important centre for the Khmer people, who constitute 30% of the province’s population, the highest proportion in the country.
+It’s a useful base for exploring Khmer temples in the area, although you can probably skip these if Cambodia is on your radar.

 The drowsy former capital of Dong Thap province, Sa Dec is a comparatively peaceful city of tree-lined streets and fading colonial villas, ringed with orchards and flower markets.
-It has a minor claim to fame as the setting for The Lover, a semi-autobiographical novel by Marguerite Duras, made into a film by Jean-Jacques Annaud.
+Lining the waterways are flower nurseries you can visit, which are especially popular just before Tet for witnessing a riot of blooms loaded onto boats.

-A holy place for Buddhists, Sam Mountain (Nui Sam, 284m) and its surrounds are crammed with dozens of pagodas and temples.
-A strong Chinese influence makes it particularly popular with ethnic Chinese but Buddhists of all ethnicities visit here.
-The views from the top are excellent (weather permitting), stretching deep into Cambodia.
+A sacred place for Buddhists, Sam Mountain (Nui Sam, 284m) and its environs are crammed with dozens of pagodas and temples.
+A strong Chinese influence makes it particularly popular with ethnic Chinese, but Buddhists of all ethnicities visit here.
+Temples at the base and surrounds can show Islamic, Indian and Khmer influences.